eye-division/rosa-prod-site/_posts/2019-11-14-recording-in-new-york-with-pattie-moore.md

 Rosemary Richards, Director and Uber orderer, Rosa Productions

-With Sara Walker, programme producer, Emma Walker (who stayed in London at mission control) Pattie and all our hosts in New York
+With Sara Parker, programme producer, Emma Walker (who stayed in London at mission control) Pattie and all our hosts in New York

 &nbsp;